 The management and investment policies of Iroquois Valley, including its distributions and operating policies, are determined by the Manager, namely IQVF REIT.
 In turn, the management and investment policies of IQVF REIT are determined by its Board of Directors.
 Although Offering proceeds are generally intended to allow us to acquire additional Farmland Investments, our management team has considerable discretion in how proceeds are actually used.
-(See "Use of Proceeds.")
+See "Use of Proceeds."
 The failure of management to apply such funds effectively could have a material adverse effect on Iroquois Valley's business, prospects, financial condition, and results of operations.
 Noteholders have no voting rights or rights to object or approve any actions of the Company.
 As a result, no Noteholder is able to control the strategy, decisions, or operations of Iroquois Valley solely by reason of being a Noteholder.
-Accordingly, no person should purchase Notes unless it is willing to entrust all aspects of the management of Iroquois Valley to our collective management team.
+Accordingly, no person should purchase Notes unless they are willing to entrust all aspects of the management of Iroquois Valley to our collective management team.

-WE WILL USE LEVERAGE
+WE OFTEN USE LEVERAGE

 We do and anticipate continuing to use institutional financing and possible refinancing related to the acquisition of certain Farmland Investments, improvements to properties owned by the Company, and other expenditures to be determined in the sole and absolute discretion of the Manager.
-Iroquois Valley also has access to certain lines of credit for various uses generally within management's discretion.
-The Notes and prior soil restoration and similar notes are also a form of leverage and we intent to issue additional debt securities in the future.
+Iroquois Valley also has access to certain lines of credit for various uses generally within the manager's discretion.
+These Notes and the prior Soil Restoration and similar notes are also a form of leverage and we intend to issue additional debt securities in the future.
 Our use of leverage increases the risk of an investment in the Company, as it is possible that our revenues in any month will be inadequate to make the monthly debt service required on all of the loans.